melke/SlimLogger/README-LogglyDestination.md

   - **userid** - A userid string.
 Note, you must set this userid yourself in the SlimLogglyDestination object.
 No default value.

 Note that if you log a type that can be casted to an NSDictionary, all dictionary keys will be logged as separate keys to Loggly.
-This makes it much easier to do filtered field searches in Loggly Word of warning, don't use too many different json keys, it will make it harder to get a good overlook of your data in the Loggly UI.
+This makes it much easier to do filtered field searches in Loggly.
+Word of warning, don't use too many different json keys, it will make it harder to get a good overlook of your data in the Loggly UI.
 Figure out smart json keys that you can reuse in many of your log statements.